01 Java Fundamentals | Introduction to Java | By Dummy for Dummies

 So to make money as a CS student, Java is one of the best entry points (not the only best though).
 To understand why I love Java, let's compare it with two other languages: Python and C++.

-C++ is like when someone asks for a driving lesson, and you start giving him lectures about how the engine works and how to customize your own engine.
-It’s brilliant, and once you know it you can understand any vehicle later, but it’s too much for a beginner.
+Like when someone asks for a driving lesson, and you start giving lectures about how the engine works and how to customize your own engine.

-Java is like teaching a person: “This is a car.
+Like teaching a person: "This is a car.
 These are the pedals.
 It drinks petrol.
 This is how you drift.
-This is why it needs water also.”
+This is why it needs water also."

 With Java, you know 80% of how engines work.
 After learning Java, every other language will repeat at least 80% of the same concepts.